Lancaster Sound: Tallurutiup Imanga National Marine Conservation Area

-On December 8, 2009, Canadian Environment Minister, Jim Prentice announced a $5 million feasibility study for a new National Marine Conservation Area (NMCA) in Lancaster Sound.
+On December 8, 2009, Canadian Environment Minister Jim Prentice announced a $5 million feasibility study for a new National Marine Conservation Area (NMCA) in Lancaster Sound.

-A National Marine Conservation Area designation precluded oil and gas development, and so questions arose when the Nunavut Impact Review Board approved a Natural Resources Canada (NRCAN) Geological Survey of Canada proposal to perform seismic testing for oil within Lancaster and Jones Sound in August and September, 2010.
-The new seismic tests were not part of the Mineral and Energy Resource Assessment (MERA) process necessary in establishing new parks.
+A National Marine Conservation Area designation precluded oil and gas development, and questions arose when the Nunavut Impact Review Board approved a proposal from Natural Resources Canada (NRCAN) and the Geological Survey of Canada to conduct seismic testing for oil within Lancaster and Jones Sound in August and September 2010.
+The new seismic tests were not part of the Mineral and Energy Resource Assessment (MERA) process, which is necessary for establishing new parks.
 In June 2010, communities and groups came out against seismic testing in Lancaster and Jones Sound.

 In late June, planned seismic tests were apparently scaled back.
-But then in late July NRCAN announced that plans for seismic testing were proceeding despite the unanimous opposition of Inuit communities and supporting organizations.
+However, in late July NRCAN announced that plans for seismic testing were proceeding despite the unanimous opposition of Inuit communities and supporting organizations.

-In a major ruling on August 8, 2010, a Nunavut court sided with the Inuit and stopped the planned seismic testing citing the risks to marine animals and cultural heritage.
-The federal Conservative government announced on December 6, 2010 that it will establish the boundaries of a new marine park in Lancaster Sound.
+In a major ruling on August 8, 2010, a Nunavut court sided with the Inuit and stopped the planned seismic testing, citing the risks to marine animals and cultural heritage.
+The federal Conservative government announced on December 6, 2010, that it would establish the boundaries of a new marine park in Lancaster Sound.

 In 2012, the Qikiqtani Inuit Association (QIA) issued a report on Lancaster Sound for North Baffin communities entitled: "Tallurutiup Tariunga Inulik: Inuit Participation in Determining the Future of Lancaster Sound".
-The report has two stated purposes; to provide Nunavut Land Claims Beneficiaries with an introduction to the proposed Lancaster Sound National Marine Conservation Area (NMCA), and, to inform Parks Canada, the Government of Nunavut and those interested of Inuit perspectives on marine conservation.
-This report explains what an NMCA is, the history surrounding interests in Lancaster Sound, the importance of where boundaries are suggested, and discussion on the realities of Inuit cooperative management in Nunavut.
+The report has two stated purposes; to provide Nunavut Land Claims Beneficiaries with an introduction to the proposed Lancaster Sound National Marine Conservation Area (NMCA), and to inform Parks Canada, the Government of Nunavut and those interested of Inuit perspectives on marine conservation.
+This report explains what an NMCA is, the history surrounding interests in Lancaster Sound, the importance of where boundaries are suggested, and a discussion on the realities of Inuit cooperative management in Nunavut.
 "This report has been titled, Tallurutiup Tariunga Inulik, which means 'Lancaster Sound has people' and also 'Lancaster Sound has Inuit.'
 It is from the perspective of a homeland that QIA approaches discussions related to this great region."

 In June 2016, the park gained the potential to expand into an area recommended by QIA when Shell relinquished adjacent oil leases after a coalition of environmental groups argued that the leases had expired.